crazzyfool/bbc_radio.sh/README.md

 Setup
 -----

-To get setup, clone the git repository.
+To get setup, clone the git repository and make sure the file is executable.

 ```console
 cd ~